bsn-si/figaro-cli/README.md

 ```

 #### Base information about contract
-Also you can request information from contract about current status, locations, applied courier, etc.
+Also you can request information from the contract about current status, locations, applied courier, etc.

 _status_